 Frass and litter fall were also collected at each site to quantify and differentiate organic matter inputs to the forest floor.
 Funnels (0.25 m2 diameter) made of tarp and garden hose connected to a one-liter Nalgene bottle were placed on the ground under trees affected by budworms.
 Polyethylene funnels collected frass and litter, and samples were collected approximately monthly until November 2015, just before snowpack.
 The samples were dried, sorted by frass versus litter, and weighed in the laboratory.
 Weights were then converted to a daily litter or frassfall rate by mgs of frass/m2d or litter/m2d.
 Frass collectors were taken down in November 2015 due to lack of site accessibility and to prevent damage and were reinstalled in April 2016.
 Unfortunately, due to frequent rains in the spring months of 2016, samples decomposed before they could be collected and measured, so no data are available for the second half of the study.

 Decomposition

-At each replicate plot I deployed twenty 20x20cm mesh litter bags (García-Palacios et al. 2016) with a top sieve size of 2 mm (Genung et al, 2013) and a bottom sieve size of 0.5 mm (Schweitzer et al, 2005) to reduce the loss of its contents while still allowing small detritivores to enter the bags with a total of 480 bags across all sites.
+At each replicate plot I deployed twenty 20x20cm mesh litter bags (García-Palacios et al., 2016) with a top sieve size of 2 mm (Genung et al, 2013) and a bottom sieve size of 0.5 mm (Schweitzer et al, 2005) to reduce the loss of its contents while still allowing small detritivores to enter the bags with a total of 480 bags across all sites.
 Ten bags at each site contained a mixed conifer needle sample of Douglas fir (Pseudotsuga menziesii), grand fir (Abies grandis), and ponderosa pine (Pinus ponderosa), to represent the most abundant species in the study area.
 To make this mixed sample, I harvested needle material in an approximate ratio of 1-part ponderosa pine, two parts Douglas fir, and one-part grand fir from the forest and air dried the needles until they reached constant weight.
 The other ten bags at each replicate plot contained sugar maple (Acer saccharum) leaves which are non-native to the area but are commonly used in decomposition studies for comparison across biomes.

 Within each litter bag, I placed ~3-5 grams of air dried needles (Benfield, 1996) after recording the needle mass, and I added an aluminum tag with a unique ID.
 Bags were assembled by stapling the two sieve sizes together and by reinforcing them with super glue at the corners.
 The bags stayed intact throughout the 14-month deployment.
 Mesh bags with leaves were subsequently placed into red peanut bags (mesh size XX Clay will get) to further protect them during deployment and to simplify sample collection, and each individual bag was placed into a Ziploc for transport to the field.

 On September 8, 2015, the mesh bags were deployed and strung together on an approximately 6 m fishing line held in place by a 0.6 m piece of rebar driven into the ground on either side.
-The rebar anchors and fishing line prevented bags from being moved by the wind or displaced by hillslope runoff.
+The rebar anchors and fishing line prevented bags from being moved by the wind, displaced by hillslope runoff, or moved by animals.
 A coin flip determined which bags (conifers or deciduous maple) were placed upstream and downstream at each site.
 Handling loss was applied to the mass of the material by deploying twenty bags, ten deciduous and ten coniferous and extracting them immediately to determine mass loss per bag during deployment and extraction.
 Mass loss per bag was averaged and applied to all bags extracted throughout the study.
 This was done separately for conifer and deciduous leaves.